 Scotland is well known for its rich culture and traditional Highland Games, and the Braemar Gathering is the most famous and best attended of all the Highland Games across the country.
 The much-anticipated event is held in Braemar on the first Saturday of September every year, in The Princess Royal and Duke of Fife Memorial Park.

-The Braemar Gathering sees locals and visitors head to the stunning setting to experience the finest pipe bands, Highland dancers and athletes that Scotland has to offer.
+Immerse yourself in the captivating atmosphere of The Braemar Gathering, where Scotland's best pipe bands, Highland dancers, and athletes come together.
 Surrounded by beautiful heather-clad mountains, it is recommended to stay in the area for the weekend to truly soak up the traditional Scottish atmosphere, pageantry and spectacle of Highland Games.

 The Royal History Of The Braemar Gathering

 The Braemar Gathering has a rich history that dates back over 900 years, as there have been gatherings of one form or another in the Braemar area since the days of King Malcolm Canmore.
 The present form of the Braemar Gathering has been running annually since 1832, and during these years, large crowds have headed to the event every year to acclaim their Monarch as Chieftain of the Braemar Gathering.